connorjburton/polymorphic-event-tracking-laravel/README.md

 **Please note, this has not been tested in a production environment and should only be used as a reference.**

-###Todo

-+ Create a demo frontend to showcase functionality
-+ Add the ability to filter by dates
-+ Handle type checking intuitively

 ###Usage

 **Store Event**